cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 ## Static Web Page

-Some applications are built solely on HTML, and do not change depending on the user or location.
+A web page with static content that doesn't change depending on the user or location.
 Contrast with [Dynamic Web Pages](#dynamic-web-page).

 ## Traditional Web Application

 A web application that consists of a web browser on the client side and a web server.
 Most of the application logic is performed on the server side.

 May also be referred to as **multi-page application (MPA)**.
-Contrast with [single-page application](#single-page-application).
+Contrast with [Single-Page Application](#single-page-application).

 ## User Role